angarsky/diveintopython/learn/variables/array.md

 print(slice_5)  # Output: [80, 70, 60, 50, 40, 30, 20, 10]
 ```

 In the examples above, we have an array called `my_array`.
-By specifying the appropriate `start`, `stop`, and `step` values, we can create different slices of the array.
+By specifying the appropriate `start`, `stop`, and `step` values, we can split the array creating different slices of it.

 The first example creates a slice from index 2 to 5 (exclusive), resulting in `[30, 40, 50]`.
 The second example creates a slice from index 1 to the end of the array, resulting in `[20, 30, 40, 50, 60, 70, 80]`.
 The third example creates a slice from the beginning to index 4 (exclusive), resulting in `[10, 20, 30, 40]`.
 The fourth example creates a slice with a step of 2, resulting in `[20, 40, 60]`.
 The fifth example creates a slice in reverse order by using a negative step value (`[::-1]`), resulting in `[80, 70, 60, 50, 40, 30, 20, 10]`.